recvfrom/clamav-faq/faq/faq-troubleshoot.md

 ## I'm running ClamAV on a lot of clients on my local network.
 Can I serve the cvd files from a local server so that each client doesn't have to download them from your servers?

-Sure, you can find more details on our [Mirror page].
+Sure, you can find more details on our [Private Local Mirror page](private-local-mirrors).

 1. If you want to take advantage of incremental updates, install a proxy server and then configure your freshclam clients to use it (watch for the HTTPProxyServer parameter in man freshclam.conf).